Reed-CompBio/spras/docs/prms/domino.rst

 DOMINO
 ======

-DOMINO is an AMI algorithm (which is broadly categorized in SPRAS under the DMMM label).
+DOMINO is an active module identification algorithm (which is broadly categorized in SPRAS under 'disease mining algorithms').
 See the associated paper: https://doi.org/10.15252/msb.20209593 and the associated MIT-licensed codebase: https://github.com/Shamir-Lab/DOMINO/.

 DOMINO has two optional parameters: